 And yet it wasn't that which had sent her away, it was the team's fault.
 Why the hell did they let her go back in alone?
 Knowing that the building was going to collapse in on itself at any moment and she wanted to double check for any personnel.
 They had been so stupid.

 Why did they let her go back?

-Why didn't they just tape her to the plane and say 'no'?
+Why didn't they just force her to stay?

 Why did she have to go?

 Julie shook her head trying to stop what she knew was about to come, trying to stop her non-existent heart from breaking but there are some things that are out of anyone's control, even for an empath.